jithab/test4/_posts/abi/2024-01-17-A-vegetable-cart-and-my-good-heart.md

 After a couple of steps, he stopped and turned towards me.
 He tried to salute me and said, “Thanks”.

 I resumed my journey.
 My hands were full of mud and I felt gross.
 I could clean my hands at the restaurant, which was half an hour away.
-I told myself I shouldn’t feel gross about the dirty hand.
-It is a sign of my good heart.
+I told myself I shouldn’t feel gross about the dirty hand because it was a sign of my good heart.

 While returning from the restaurant, I was still thinking about the sheet.
 Why did he throw it into the middle of the road?
 The sheet was dirty, but It just needed a normal wash.